 -

-, The Argument for the Prosecution, a review of Kathryn Sikkink’s book, Justice Cascade: How Human Rights Prosecutions are Changing World Politics, The New Republic (September 26, 2011).
-Available online.
-Archived.
+The Argument for the Prosecution, a review of Kathryn Sikkink’s book, Justice Cascade: How Human Rights Prosecutions are Changing World Politics, The New Republic (Sep.
+26, 2011).
+Available online, archived.

 -